madhu221b/uva-dl2-team11/blogpost.md

 <a id="13">[13]</a>
 Bronstein, Michael M., et al. "Geometric deep learning: Grids, groups, graphs, geodesics, and gauges." arXiv preprint arXiv:2104.13478 (2021).

+<a id="14">[14]</a>
+Dwivedi, Vijay Prakash and Xavier Bresson.
+“A Generalization of Transformer Networks to Graphs.”
+ArXiv abs/2012.09699 (2020): n. pag.